dps923/winter2017/notes/week_04/README.md

 Inter-item spacing is zero by default, which is rarely what you want.<br>
 Use `spacing` to adjust this.

-An easy method to add a space between views, is to add a blank UIView (called simply a `View` in Interface Builder's object library), and add contraints for its width and height as needed.
+An easy method to add a space between views, is to add a blank UIView (called simply a `View` in Interface Builder's object library), and add constraints for its width and height as needed.

 ## Changing how items grow and move